Average-case Acceleration Through Spectral Density Estimation: Optimal Method under the Exponential Distribution

-The difference between \eqref{algo:decaying_exponential} and the previous is where the gradient is computed.
-In this first case, the method can be seen as an averaged gradient decent, where the gradient is evaluated at the \textit{averaged point} $\xx_t$, while in the second the gradient is computed at the last iterate $\theta_t$. \end{remark}
+The difference between \ref{algo:decaying_exponential} and this formula is where the gradient is computed.
+In \ref{algo:decaying_exponential}, the gradient is evaluated at the current iterate $\xx_t$, while in Polyak averaging, the gradient is computed at the extrapolated iterate iterate $\yy_t$. \end{remark}

-\paragraph{Parameters estimation.} The exponential distribution has a free parameter $\lambda_0$.
-Since the expected value of this distribution is $\frac{1}{\lambda_0}$, we can estimate the parameter $\lambda_0$ from the sample mean, which is $\frac{1}{d}\textbf{tr}(\HH)$.
-Hence, we fit this parameter as $\lambda_0 = \frac{d}{\tr(\HH)}$.
+\paragraph{Parameters Estimation.} The exponential distribution has a free parameter $\lambda_0$.
+Since the expected value of this distribution is ${1}/{\lambda_0}$, we can estimate the parameter $\lambda_0$ from the sample mean, which is $\frac{1}{d}{\tr}(\HH)$.
+Hence, we fit this parameter as $\lambda_0 = {d}/{\tr(\HH)}$.

-\subsection{Rate of convergence}
+\subsection{Rate of Convergence}

-Although this will typically not be the case, for this algorithm it will be possible to give a simple expression for the expected error.
-The next theorem shows that it converges at rate $1/t$. \begin{restatable}{lemma}{convergenceexponential} If we apply Algorithm \eqref{algo:decaying_exponential} to problem \eqref{eq:quad_optim}, where the spectral density of $\HH$ is the decaying exponential $\mu(\lambda) = e^{-\frac{\lambda}{\lambda_0}}$, then
+For this algorithm we are able to give a simple expression for the expected error.
+The next theorem shows that it converges at rate $\mathcal{O}(1/t)$. \begin{restatable}{lemma}{convergenceexponential} If we apply Algorithm \eqref{algo:decaying_exponential} to problem \eqref{eq:quad_optim}, where the spectral distribution of $\HH$ is the decaying exponential $\dif\mu(\lambda) = e^{-{\lambda}/{\lambda_0}}$, then